aplteam/Tester2/README.md

 ### Executing test cases

-There are some typical scenarios when you want to run test cases.
+There are some typical scenarios:

 * Run all test cases, with or without error trapping and with or without stop flag: see the function `Run`.
 * Run only a limited selection of all test cases,  with or without error trapping and with or without stop flag: see the function `RunThese`.